Anagarika Dharmapala: Dharmapala, science, and Protestant Buddhism

 Dharmapala is an excellent example of a Buddhist modernist, and perhaps the paradigmatic example of Protestant Buddhism.
 He was particularly concerned with presenting Buddhism as consistent with science, especially the theory of evolution.

 Survey of writings

 Most of Dharmapala's works are collected in Return to Righteousness: A Collection of Speeches, Essays, and Letters of the Anagarika Dharmapala.
 (Edited by Ananda Guruge.
 Colombo, Ministry of Education and Cultural Affairs (1965)).

-The World's Debt to The Buddha (1893)
+The World's Debt to Buddha (1893)

 This paper was read to a crowded session of the Parliament of World Religions in Chicago, 18 September 1893.
 At this early stage of his career, Dharmapala was concerned with making Buddhism palatable to his Western audience.
 This talk is full of references to science, the European Enlightenment, and Christianity.
 While presenting Buddhism in these familiar terms, he also hints that it is superior to any philosophy of the West.
 In addition, he spends considerable time discussing the ideal Buddhist polity under Asoka and the Buddha's ethics for lay people.